david-deboer/radiobear/README.md

 time-stamped data file is written to Output and log file to Logs 'plot' is a keyword (see below)

+`catch_data` is an instance of <DataReturn>, which holds the data you probably want.

 The declaration for planet is
 ```
 class Planet: